SouthEastFPV/Typhon/README.md

 # About Typhon
 ## The idea
 The Typhon was born out of the need for a 6" lite weight race frame that is durable and can compete with the fastest pilots in the world.
 This is a design concept I came up and iterated on with Mason "Hyper" Lively as well as Randy "Gator" Jeppesen over the course of the 2021 season and this is the 7th version and it has turned out perfect.
-This frame allowed Mason to capture the Top Qualifying Time at the 2021 MultiGP Champs with Mason finsihing in 5th (two mid-airs).
+This frame allowed Mason to capture the Top Qualifying Time at the 2021 MultiGP Champs with Mason finishing in 5th (two mid-airs).
 Sp3cimen finished 3rd on this frame in the Sportsman Class and several others making it the top 40 and next 40.
-The frame is 25-30g ligther than other 6" race frames and if I released 5" arms it would be lighter than that best selling 5" race frames on the market and surely more durable.
+The frame is 25-30g lighter than other 6" race frames and if I released 5" arms it would be lighter than that bestselling 5" race frames on the market and surely more durable.
 This current designed if using T700 for the arms is in fact more durable than the top selling race from on the market as of 2021.

 Top MultiGP Pilots currently flying this frame are Mason "Hyper" Lively, Tristan "TDog_FPV" Tefft, Rick "SSBelmont" Caudle, Randy "Gator" Jeppesen, Ryan "MegaHurts" Davis, ProDangles, SolidFPV, CoryRC, Sp3cimen and several other pilots.